 Shredded lettuce, for serving

 Sour cream, for serving

-If using the deep dish pizza dough from page 193 of GFOAS Bakes Bread, on a lightly floured surface, knead the dough until smoother as directed in These General Shaping Tips.
+Prepare the pizza dough according to the recipe instructions.
+Then, on a lightly floured surface, knead the dough until smoother as directed in These General Shaping Tips.
 Divide the dough into 8 equal portions, each about 4 ounces, and roll each into a ball.
 Working with one piece of dough at a time, and covering the others with a moist tea towel so they do not dry out, sprinkle the dough lightly with bread flour.
 With well-floured hands and a well-floured rolling pin, pat and roll out the first piece of dough into a 7-inch diameter round, rotating the dough and flouring it frequently, to prevent sticking, as shown in this gluten free pizza shaping video.
 Transfer the round of dough to a piece of unbleached parchment paper.
 Repeat with the remaining 7 pieces of dough.
-(If using the blog recipe for the dough, follow those directions for shaping, but divide the dough into 7 equal pieces.)
 Cover the rounds loosely with a moist tea towel and allow them rise slightly while you prepare the fillings.